Last reviewed June 6, 202612 min read

 3. Future-proofing: As the agentic web emerges, semantic layers provide the structured context AI systems require

 Key takeaway: Semantic layers are evolving from analytics infrastructure to AI infrastructure.
+See how this plays out in governed NLQ in our Kaelio vs Julius for preventing metric drift comparison.

 How to Implement a Semantic Layer Without the Headaches